 Just to clarify, I don’t think it’s necessary to infiltrate the home of EVERY applicant, only the prospective tenants.

-4) Assessing Affordability
+4) Affordability assessment

 Regardless of whether your tenant is in receivership of Housing Benefit or a salary from full-time employment, it’s important to assess whether your prospective tenant can actually afford your property.
-Essentially, create a ‘risk profile’ for your prospective tenant.
+Essentially, create a “risk profile” for your prospective tenant.

-I’ve seen it happen many times before, where a tenant gets totally excited by the prospect of renting a house which they’ve fallen in love with, and not realising that they can’t realistically afford it.
-Sometimes as a landlord, you need to do the maths for the tenant and make a calculated decision.
-Tenants are often ruled by their heart, neglecting their head.
+I’ve seen it happen many times before, where a tenant gets consumed by the excitement of renting a house they’ve fallen in love with that they don’t realise they can’t actually afford it.
+Tenants are often ruled by their heart in these circumstances, not by their head.

 I’ve actually refused a tenant in the past based on what I saw on their Facebook profile.
 You can read about that delightful story here, The Results Of Referencing Prospective Tenants On Facebook.